JustinDearden/frontend-v2-rdfkai/README.md

 - **Unit Tests for Helper Methods:**
   There are unit tests for the helper methods in `dateFormatter.ts` and `productHelper.ts` to ensure they function correctly.

+- **Postman Collection for API:**
+  A Postman collection is included to interface with the API.
+It features an environment file that allows you to easily switch out variables (e.g., application ID) for testing different scenarios.